-Non-Uunit Celassified office and technical employees are not eligible for teaching and coaching work assignments. may receive additional compensation for teaching and coaching activities for a maximum of nine semester credit hours or the equivalent contact hours per semester, summer session or intersession not to exceed a total of 18 credit hours or the equivalent per fiscal year.
+Non-unit classified office and technical employees are not eligible for teaching and coaching work assignments. may receive additional compensation for teaching and coaching activities for a maximum of nine semester credit hours or the equivalent contact hours per semester, summer session or intersession not to exceed a total of 18 credit hours or the equivalent per fiscal year.
 The chief academic officer of each campus or, in the case of the Corporate College, the chancellor, will approve of this activity and certify that it will not interfere with the individual's full discharge of his/her regular position responsibilities.

-F.7 Shift Differential Rates for Non_unit Classified Employees
+F.7 Shift Differential Rates for Non-unit Classified Employees

-A premium of four (4) percent (to the nearest cent) will be paid to any full-time classified non-unit employee regularly assigned to a work period starting no earlier than 11:00 a.m. and no later than 7:00 p.m.
-A premium of six (6) percent (to the nearest cent) will be paid to any full-time Celassified Nnon-Uunit employee regularly assigned to a work period starting no earlier than 7:00 p.m. and no later than 12:00 midnight.
+A premium of 4 percent (to the nearest cent) will be paid to any full time classified non-unit employee\ regularly assigned to a work period starting no earlier than 11:00 a.m. and no later than 7:00 p.m.
+A premium of 6 percent (to the nearest cent) will be paid to any full time classified non-unit employee\ regularly assigned to a work period starting no earlier than 7:00 p.m. and no later than 12:00 midnight.

-This applies also to part-time continuing employees but not temporary part_time temporary employees.
-However, part-time continuing employees whose work assignments fall within the regular work day, normally 8:00 a.m. to 5:00 p.m., will not receive shift differential.
+\This applies also to part\-time continuing employees but not temporary part\-time employees.
+However, part\-time continuing employees whose work assignments fall within the regular work day, normally 8:00 a.m. to 5:00 p.m., will not receive shift differential.